AttEela/ressources/README.md

 # sources
-All the documentations/sources that I found usefull or interesting.
-Can be documents, blogs or courses that are either in french or in english.
+All the sources that I found usefull or interesting.
+Can be documents, blogs, librairies or courses that are either in french or in english.

 ## Machine Learning: